aloma-io/aloma-io/docs/getting-started/aloma-toy-example.md

 ## Instant Deployment and Testing

+Experiment with conditions, add new steps and create new tasks with new data.
 - Click the lightning bolt to re-trigger using same data
 - Logs and data diffs update instantly
 - Code changes are live as soon as you hit **Save**

-To mark task as complete:
+To mark task as complete after retiring the ship, add this code as the last line to the `retire ship` step:

 ```js
 task.complete();
 ```

 Create a new task and confirm:

 ![Task Done](../static/asset/img/task-done.png)

 ---